LookaApp/white-label/docs/faq.md

 <details>
     <summary>Can I white-label your Brand Kit?</summary>

-    At this time, we're only white-labelling our logo maker.
-Feel free to check back later as this may change!
+    <p>At this time, we're only white-labelling our logo maker.
+Feel free to check back later as this may change!</p>
 </details>

 ---